Today was hottest day of year so far with 26.8 degrees recorded in Roscommon

 Water restrictions extended on Aran Islands while seven weather stations record ‘absolute drought’

-Barbara Miranda and Thalita Quaresha from Brazil, but living in Dublin 8 pictured enjoying the fine weather at Sandycove in Dublin on Thursday afternoon.
-Photograph: Colin Keegan, Collins Dublin
+Barbara Miranda and Thalita Quaresha, from Brazil but living in Dublin 8, pictured enjoying the fine weather at Sandycove in Dublin on Thursday afternoon.
+Photograph: Colin Keegan/Collins

 Thursday was the hottest day of the year so far with the highest temperature of 26.8 degrees recorded at Mount Dillon, Co Roscommon.